Double Cascade Model of Financial Crises: Cascade Mechanisms

 The bank equity or net worth $\Delta_v=\max(A^{F}_v+A^{IB}_v+A^L_v-L^D_v-L^{IB}_v,0)$ of bank $v$ incorporates {\it limited liability}, which assumes that the bank must default and be forced to liquidate at the first moment it becomes insolvent, that is, its liabilities exceed its assets.
 Thus $\Delta_v$ can be interpreted as the bank's {\it default buffer} that must always be kept positive to avoid default.

 Banks are also concerned about the possibility of runs on their liabilities, and try to keep a positive buffer of liquid assets $A^L$ (such as cash and government bonds), henceforth called the {\it stress buffer} $\Sigma$, which are the preferred asset class from which to pay creditors' demands.
 A bank $v$ with $\Sigma_v$ fully depleted to zero will be called {\it stressed}.
 This does not mean the bank is {\it illiquid} in the sense of being unable to meet the creditors' demands.
 Rather it means that the bank is experiencing a significant degree of stress in meeting these demands and must turn to other assets, first interbank assets, then fixed assets, to realize the needed cash.
-We assume that as long as they are solvent, stressed banks can always meet their payment obligations.
+The no fire sale assumption means that as long as they are solvent, stressed banks always meet their payment obligations.